Sumy: Russian invasion

 On 24 February 2022, the first day of the Russian invasion of Ukraine, Sumy came under attack by Russian forces.

-On 4 April 2022 Governor of Sumy Oblast Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.
+On 4 April 2022, Governor of Sumy Oblast Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.
 On 8 April, Governor Zhyvytskyi stated that all Russian troops had left Sumy Oblast, while adding that the territory of the region was still unsafe due to rigged explosives and other ammunition left behind by Russian troops.
+On 19 February 2025, Russia launched the Sumy Incursion against the city in hopes of capturing it but the Russian offensive stalled after four months and since then the offensive is inconclusive as of 26 June 2025, as Russian forces captured a bunch of small towns but failed to capture the city of Sumy itself.
 On 13 April 2025, Russia launched a missile strike against Sumy that killed at least 36 people.
 On 3 June 2025, Russia shelled the city, and there were reports of many thousands of Russian troops massing in the area.

 Geography

 Sumy is located in the northeastern part of Ukraine within the Central Russian Upland and in the historical region of Sloboda Ukraine.
 It is located on the banks of the Psel River.